Protein Bagel Bites with Cream Cheese (GF, No Yeast)

 Gluten-free protein bagel bites with everything bagel seasoning and cream cheese inside.

-Why You’ll Love This Gluten-Free Protein Bagel Bites Recipe
+Why These Protein Bagel Bites Work

 All the ingredients you need to make gluten-free protein bagel bites stuffed with cream cheese.